Student of Games: A unified learning algorithm for both perfect and imperfect information games: Introduction

 Every time a player takes an action, each player gets a \defword{private observation} $\cO_{\text{priv}(i)}(w, a, w')$ and a \defword{public observation} $\cO_{\text{pub}}(w, a, w')$ as a result of applying action $a$, changing the game's state from $w$ to $w'$.
-A \defword{public state} $\spub = \spub(h) \in \cS_{\text{pub}}$ is the sequence of public observations encountered along the history $h$.
+In \defword{perfect information} games, the public observation contains complete information, i.e., $\cO_{\text{pub}}(w, a, w') = (w, a, w')$ making any private observations uninformative.
+Furthermore, the transition function depends only on the active player's action, i.e., $\cT(w, a) = \cT(w, a_{\cP(w)})$.
+In contrast, \defword{imperfect information} games have information asymmetry between players and some players will receive informative private observations.
+A \defword{public state} $\spub(h) \in \cS_{\text{pub}}$ is the sequence of public observations encountered along the history $h$.
 For example, a public state in Texas hold'em poker is represented by initial public information (stack sizes and antes), the betting history, and any publicly revealed board cards.
 Let $\cS_i(\spub)$ be the set of possible information states for player $i$ given $\spub$: each information state $s_i \in \cS_i(\spub)$ is consistent with public observations in $\spub$ but has different sequences of private observations.
+Supplementary material shows a full example of a FOSG in Figure~\ref{fig:fosg-example} and an example public tree in Figure~\ref{fig:fosg-public-tree}.

+Imperfect information games introduce additional complexity, as $\cS_i(\spub)$ can now contain multiple information states that the player's policy depends on.
 For example, in poker the information states would contain the private cards of player $i$.
-A full example of a FOSG is shown in Appendix~\ref{sec:fosg-details}.

-A \defword{public belief state} $\beta = (\spub, r)$, where the \defword{range} (or beliefs) $r \in \Delta(\cS_1(\spub)) \times \Delta(\cS_2(\spub))$ is a pair of distributions over possible information states for both players representing the beliefs over information states in $\spub$.
+Since past actions can leak otherwise private information, agents must reason about which information states players could be in to act soundly.
+A \defword{public belief state} is defined as $\beta = (\spub, r)$, where the \defword{range} (or beliefs) $r \in \Delta(\cS_1(\spub)) \times \Delta(\cS_2(\spub))$ is a pair of distributions over possible information states for both players representing the beliefs over information states in $\spub$.
 A basic depiction of the various components of a public belief state is depicted in Figure~\ref{fig:public-belief-state}.
-In the game of Scotland Yard, for instance, the information states correspond to the location of the evader (Mr. X).
-A specific example is shown in Figure~\ref{fig:sy-small-example}.
-The true location of the evader is hidden but can be one of four different locations, and detectives have a stronger suspicion that the evader is on location 63 than 35, 62, or 78.
-In Scotland Yard, one of the distributions in $r$ is a point mass because the detectives do not have any private information hidden from Mr. X.